2006 Ivory Coast toxic waste dump: Fall of government

-Lawsuit by victims and compensation
+Lawsuits

 On 11 November 2006, a £100 million lawsuit was filed in the High Court in London by the UK firm Leigh Day & Co. alleging that "Trafigura were negligent and that this, and the nuisance resulting from their actions, caused the injuries to the local citizens."
 Martyn Day, of Leigh Day & Co said, "This has been a disaster on a monumental scale.
 We hold Trafigura fully to account for all the deaths and injuries that have resulted from the dumping of their waste."
 In response, Trafigura announced on Monday 13 November 2006 that it had started libel proceedings against British lawyer Martyn Day, of Leigh Day & Co.

 On 20 September 2009, both cases were dropped in an out-of-court settlement.
 Trafigura announced it would pay more than $46 million to claimants, noting that 20 independent experts had examined the case but were "unable to identify a link".

 The package would be divided into groups of $1,546 which would then be paid to 31,000 people.
 The deal came soon after a report by the UN claimed there was "strong prima facie evidence" that the waste was responsible for injuries.
 The company responded by saying they were "appalled at the basic lack of balance and analytical rigour reflected in the report."
 The Ivorian National Federation of Victims of Toxic Waste said Trafigura was trying to avoid a legal case.
 Trafigura claimed that at least 75% of the receivers of money agreed with the deal.

 In January 2010, The Guardian reported that solicitors Leigh Day, working for the victims of toxic poisoning, had been ordered by a Côte d'Ivoire court to transfer victim's compensation to a "shadowy local organisation", using the account of Claude Gouhourou, a "community representative".
 Martyn Day, a partner in the firm, feared that the cash would not reach the victims.

 Arrests

-Shortly after it became apparent that the toxic slops from the Probo Koala had led to the outbreak of sickness, two Trafigura executives, Claude Dauphin and Jean-Pierre Valentini, travelled to Abidjan.
+Shortly after it became apparent that the toxic waste from the Probo Koala had led to the outbreak of sickness, two Trafigura executives, Claude Dauphin and Jean-Pierre Valentini, travelled to Abidjan.
 They were arrested on 18 September, four days after their arrival, and were held in Abidjan's Maca prison, charged with breaking Côte d'Ivoire's laws against poisoning.
 There were several reported attacks of the two executives during their imprisonment.
 Trafigura called for their immediate release, but this did not occur until a settlement for the cleanup was paid to the Ivorian government.

 Seven Ivorians were eventually brought to trial in Abidjan for their part in the dumping.
 The head of the Ivorian contractor who dumped more than 500 tonnes of toxic liquid was sentenced to 20 years in prison in November 2008.